dimmus/motif/README.md

 **Motif** is the legendary user interface toolkit that defined the Unix desktop era and powered countless industrial, enterprise, and scientific applications throughout the 1990s and 2000s.
 Originally developed by the Open Software Foundation (OSF) in 1988, Motif became the de facto standard for professional Unix workstations and mission-critical applications.

 This is a modern, actively maintained implementation of the Motif toolkit, preserving its industrial-strength reliability while adding contemporary features like UTF-8 support, Xft font rendering, and modern image format support.
+The project uses a modern CMake-based build system for improved cross-platform compatibility and developer experience.

 ## Build Status